ogubuikeAlex/countryregionjs-react-implementation/README.md

 # **CountryRegionJS React Demo**
-This repo contains a demo for how you can implement the[countryregionjs](https://www.npmjs.com/package/countryregionjs) library in your react application
+This repo contains a demo for how you can implement the [countryregionjs](https://www.npmjs.com/package/countryregionjs) library in your react application

 Check out the [CountryRegionJS Repository](https://github.com/king-Alex-d-great/CountryRegionJS)